OpenIn 4

 Sent from apps

-You can configure the to execute this rule only when mailto: link is sent from specific application.
-In case if you configured multiple applications in this list, just one of them needs to be matched.
+In case you configured multiple applications in this list, just one of them needs to be matched.

 Use applications

-You can configure how this Rule shows applications defined for in the list of applications.
+You can configure how this Rule shows applications defined in the list of applications.

-• All (running) - only running applications will be showed.
+- All (running) - only running applications will be shown.
 If none of the applications are running, this rule is skipped.

 Custom script

-You can define you custom JavaScript to change the URLs or select the Mail apps on your own custom condition.
+You can define your custom JavaScript to change the URLs or select the mail apps based on your own custom conditions.

 For learning more about what objects are available, please read 08.
 JavaScript Editor for Rules.